ayhamDev/WebPad/README.md

 # Web Pad

-Web Pad is Web Based Mouse That Allows You To Send Mouse Movements and Clicks To Any pc Thet The Web Server is Running own.
+Web Pad is Web Based Mouse That Allows You To Send Mouse Movements and Clicks To Any pc Thet The Web Server is Running on.

 # Run Locally